david-barnett/microViz/tests/testthat/_snaps/heatmaps.md

         items: 30
         width: 15mm
         height: 1npc
-        this object is  subsetable
+        this object is  subsettable
         8.94924444444444mm extension on the bottom

       $abund